nextgis/docs_toolbox/source/exif2kmz.rst

 Photos with EXIF to KMZ
 =======================

 Conversion of one or more photos with EXIF tags to KMZ (Google Earth).
-Using this tool you can publish your photos on Google Earth.
+Using this tool you can publish your photos in desktop version of Google Earth - Google Earth Pro.
 If the photos don't have geotags, but you have track recorded while you were taking them, you can add the EXIF tags using online tool `Geotag photos using GPX track <https://toolbox.nextgis.com/t/gpx2exif?from-related-tools=1>`_.

 .. note:: You can also create an interactive Web Map with your photos on NextGIS Web using `Photos with EXIF to NGW layer <https://toolbox.nextgis.com/t/exif2resource?from-related-tools=1>`_